Breaking the Myths of Corrugated Paper Pallets Series:

 Part 1 - Strength

 Corrugated paper pallets are a great alternative to wooden pallets for many reasons.
-They are much lighter weight, totally recyclable along with your cardboard boxes, and can be customized thousands of ways to fit your business’ individual needs.
+These types of pallets are much lighter weight, totally recyclable along with your cardboard boxes, and can be customized thousands of ways to fit your business’ individual needs.

 Just like cardboard boxes have replaced wooden crates, corrugated paper pallets are now competitive to the first rate hardwood pallets.
-At Conitex-Sonoco, we manufacture and distribute paper pallets, not pallets made from timber, and we are often asked about the difference in quality and effectiveness in handling the precious cargo our clients transport.
+At Conitex-Sonoco, we manufacture and distribute paper pallets, not pallets made from timber, and we are often asked about the difference in quality, standard pallet size, and effectiveness in handling the precious cargo our clients transport.

 Specifically, we are asked about the strength of paper pallets: